-- 1 Install the air shroud.
-For more information, see Installing the air shroud. - 2 If applicable, install the backplane cover.
-For more information, see Installing the backplane cover. - 3 Close and secure the cable guiding latch. - 4 Follow the procedure listed in After working inside your system.
+- 1 Install the air shroud. - 2 Follow the procedure listed in After working inside your system.

 System board

 A system board (also known as the motherboard) is the main printed circuit board in the system with different connectors used to connect different components or peripherals of the system.
 A system board provides the electrical connections to the components in the system to communicate.